-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies You pay 20% (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.) coinsurance.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital Blood glucose monitors: beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. • You pay \$0 for ACCU-CHEK® monitors.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you. • You pay 20% coinsurance for blood glucose monitors from all other manufacturers.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 Durable medical equipment will require approval in advance (sometimes called "prior authorization") from us if you or your provider want to request durable medical equipment provided by a non-preferred supplier.
+You pay 20% coinsurance.
+Blood glucose monitors: You pay \$0 for ACCU-CHEK® monitors.
+You pay 20% coinsurance for blood glucose monitors from all other manufacturers.
 See "Medicare Part B Prescription Drugs" in this Medical Benefits Chart for more information on drugs you take using durable medical equipment.

-at a network hospital.
+network hospital.

-What you must pay when you get these Services that are covered for you services Emergency care You pay \$125 per visit to an emergency room Emergency care refers to services that are: (waived if you are Furnished by a provider qualified to furnish emergency admitted to the hospital services, and within one day for the Needed to evaluate or stabilize an emergency medical same condition). condition.
-A medical emergency is when you, or any other prudent layperson You have a \$50,000 with an average knowledge of health and medicine, believe that combined annual limit you have medical symptoms that require immediate medical for covered emergency attention to prevent loss of life (and, if you are a pregnant woman, care or urgently needed loss of an unborn child), loss of a limb, or loss of function of a services outside the limb.
-The medical symptoms may be an illness, injury, severe pain, United States and its or a medical condition that is quickly getting worse. territories.
-Services Cost sharing for necessary emergency services furnished out-ofoutside the United States network is the same as for such services furnished in-network. and its territories do not apply to the plan's World-wide coverage. maximum out-of-pocket limit.
-Services do not apply to the plan's maximum out-of-pocket limit.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the outof-network hospital authorized by the plan and your cost is the cost sharing you would pay
+What you must pay when you get these Services that are covered for you services Emergency care You pay \$125 per visit to an emergency Emergency care refers to services that are: room (waived if you Furnished by a provider qualified to furnish emergency services, are admitted to the hospital within one Needed to evaluate or stabilize an emergency medical condition. day for the same A medical emergency is when you, or any other prudent layperson condition). with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to You have no prevent loss of life (and, if you are a pregnant woman, loss of an combined annual limit unborn child), loss of a limb, or loss of function of a limb.
+The for covered medical symptoms may be an illness, injury, severe pain, or a emergency care or medical condition that is quickly getting worse. urgently needed Cost sharing for necessary emergency services furnished out-ofservices outside the network is the same as for such services furnished in-network.
+United States and its territories.
+Services World-wide coverage. outside the United States and its Services do not apply to the plan's maximum out-of-pocket limit. territories do not apply to the plan's maximum out-ofpocket limit.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a